Polaritons for testing the universality of an impurity in a Bose-Einstein condensate

 One of these properties is the universal frequency tail of the spectrum of the polaron, which is related to Tan's contact~\cite{tan2008energetics,tan2008large,tan2008generalized,Liu2020,Liu2020a} and provides direct information on the short-range interaction and initial dynamics of the polarons~\cite{Braaten2004, Fletcher2017, Yoshida2018, atoms9020022,skou2021non,Skou2022}.

+Polaritons, compound quasi-particles of light and matter, {have entered into the realm of strongly correlated phases of matter in condensed matter by serving as a powerful probe and measurement mechanism.
+Much of this sensing has exploited the ability of polaritons to interact via their matter component with a complex reservoir, forming new many-body states coined polaron-polaritons~\cite{efimkin2021electron, ravets2018polaron, cotlet2020rotons, imamoglu2021exciton, rana2020many, pimenov2017fermi, shahnazaryan2020tunable, Navadeh2019}.
+The recent progress in quantum gases has established a bridge that has been fruitful in transferring formalisms, numerical approaches, and knowledge between the fields of polarons in quantum gases and polaritons in semiconductor microcavities~\cite{Takemura2014,Sidler2017,cotlect2019transport,Levinsen2019,Bastarrachea2019,Camacho2021,Vashisht2022}.

-Polaritons, hybrid quasi-particles of light and matter, have already demonstrated their power in probing, measuring, and detecting strongly correlated phases in solid-state systems~\cite{efimkin2021electron, ravets2018polaron, cotlet2020rotons, imamoglu2021exciton, cotlect2019transport, rana2020many, pimenov2017fermi, shahnazaryan2020tunable, Levinsen2019, Navadeh2019, Camacho2021, Vashisht2022}.
-In the context of atomic gases, dark-state polaritons have been studied in relation to polaron-polaritons, leading to the prediction of intriguing phenomena such as mass tuneable polaritons~\cite{Grusdt2016}, lossless polariton propagation above Landau's critical velocity~\cite{Nielsen2020}, and strongly interacting polaritons~\cite{Camacho2020}.
-However, compared to their counterparts in condensed matter systems, testing many-body phases of matter with polaritons in ultracold gases remains a pending issue.
-In particular, since polaron experiments typically rely on demolition measurement protocols such as three-body losses or time-of-flight, polaritons offer an alternative route to probe strongly correlated states of quantum matter in a non-demolition way.
-Furthermore, single photon sources unfold an alternative to probe polaron physics in the single impurity limit.
+} In the context of atomic gases, dark-state polaritons have been studied in relation to polaron-polaritons, leading to the prediction of intriguing phenomena such as mass tuneable polaritons~\cite{Grusdt2016}, lossless polariton propagation above Landau's critical velocity~\cite{Nielsen2020}, and strongly interacting polaritons~\cite{Camacho2020}.
+Contrary to the progress made in condensed matter systems where polaritons are routinely utilized to investigate many-body phases of matter, this approach remains largely unexplored with ultracold gases.

+Polaritons offer alternative routes for addressing two critical aspects: a) Detecting strongly correlated states of quantum matter in a non-destructive manner, circumventing measurement schemes such as time-of-flight and b) studying polaron physics in the genuinely single-impurity limit by harnessing the capabilities of single-photon sources.

-In this manuscript, we propose a non-demolition probing scheme using dark-state polaritons to measure the universal tail spectrum of the Bose polaron in ultracold gases.
-A field-theoretical approach, which incorporates two-body correlations of impurity-boson scattering, demonstrates that the damping rate of the polariton contains information about the universal tail.
-This study highlights the potential of polaritons as a tool to investigate universal properties of strongly correlated systems in both atomic gases and condensed matter.
+Motivated by this open problem, in this article we propose polaritons in a BEC to measure the universal tail spectrum of the Bose polaron in ultracold gases.
+A field-theoretical approach, which incorporates two-body correlations of impurity-boson scattering, demonstrates that the damping rate of the polariton carries information about the universal tail highlighting the potential of polaritons to investigate features of strongly correlated systems in atomic gases beyond the quasiparticle picture.